 In this post, we are going to discuss what is the minimum amount that one needs to invest in stock market.
 By the end of this post, you’ll be able to figure out how much money you need and what’s the minimum requirement to trade or invest in share market.
 Let’s get started.

-What is the minimum money I need to start stock trading in India?
+What is The Minimum Money I Need to Start Stock trading in India?

-You can buy stocks for even less than Rs 10 also if you find an interesting one (Indian stock exchanges BSE & NSE has a number of stocks pricing less than even Rs 10).
+It totally depends on which stock you find interesting enough to trade or invest.
+Indian stock exchanges, BSE & NSE, have a number of stocks pricing less than even Rs 10.
 You don’t need to have thousands or lakhs to start trading in India.
-Any amount from which you can buy a stock is decent enough to start trading, no minimum money to start trading in the stock market required.
+Any amount from which you can buy a stock is decent enough to start trading, no minimum money required to start trading in the Indian stock market.

 Here is a list of a few popular companies whose stock prices are less than Rs 100 (at the time of writing this post).

 |Company||Industry||Market Cap (Rs Cr)||Current Price (Rs)|